-Quick Tip: Clean Your Clothes Iron with Rock Salt
+Quick Tip: How to Clean the Bottom of a Clothes Iron

 This simple cleaning tip will help your iron glide smoothly over your clothes—and prevent any accidental stains the next time you'd like something pressed.

 Cleaning your clothes iron probably isn’t at the top of your priority list, but you’ll wish it had been the minute your dirty iron leaves an unsightly stain on your pants or shirt.
 Keep this from happening by regularly removing built-up residue.
 The process is so simple that there’s really no excuse for having a dirty iron—all it takes to keep yours clean is a sprinkle of salt.

 How can you tell if it’s time to clean the bottom of your clothes iron?
 The answer is easy: resistance.
 A well-maintained iron will glide effortlessly over clothing, while a dirty iron is more difficult to move.
 Over time, starch, fabric softener, and melted fibers build up on the iron’s metal plate—also known as the soleplate—making it difficult to maneuver.
 A dash of salt not only scrubs off stubborn residue, it also offers an inexpensive, environmentally friendly alternative to store-bought cleaners.